Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-A series of small armoured artillery boats of Gurza-M (Project 58155)-class are under construction for the Ukrainian Navy.
-The Project 58155 class is developed based on the Project 58150-class river armoured artillery boats.
+The Gurza-M (Project 58155)-class small armoured artillery boats are under construction for the Ukrainian Navy.
+The Project 58155-class has been developed based on the Project 58150-class armoured artillery boats.

-The boats are designed by State Research and Design Shipbuilding Centre (SRDSC) of Ukraine and being built by PJSC Leninska Kuznya Plant, headquartered in Kiev, Ukraine.
+Designed by the State Research and Design Shipbuilding Centre (SRDSC) of Ukraine, the boats are being built by Kuznya na Rybalskomu shipbuilding facility in Kyiv, Ukraine.

-They are intended to conduct patrols in harbours, rivers, lakes, territorial waters and isolated areas.
-Other missions include protection of borders and river ports of Ukraine, assistance to aircraft or vessels in distress, and combating illegal migration, piracy and smuggling in the Danube river and the waters of the Black Sea-Azov basin.
+The vessels are intended to conduct patrols in harbours, rivers, lakes, territorial waters and isolated areas.
+Other missions include protection of borders and river ports of Ukraine, assistance to aircraft or vessels in distress, and combating illegal migration, piracy and smuggling in the Danube river and waters of the Black Sea-Azov basin.

 Gurza-M boats construction